eduardapontel/application-form/README.md

-# Stars of Tomorrow Enrollment Form 🌟
+# Estrelas do Amanhã Enrollment Form 🌟

-Welcome to the **Stars of Tomorrow** enrollment form!
-This project features a registration form for a preschool named "Stars of Tomorrow".
+Welcome to the **Estrelas do Amanhã** enrollment form!
+This project features a registration form for a preschool named "Estrelas do Amanhã".
 It is designed to collect information about children enrolling in the school, including personal details, medical information, and preferences for study shifts and sports activities.

 <br>